magomimmo/modern-cljs/doc/tutorial-09.md

 ;; emits "<div id=\"foo\" class=\"bar baz\">bang</div>"
 ```

-which brings us to solve our problem of converting to CLJ data
+which brings us to solve our problem of representing the string `"<div
-structure the `"<div class=/"help/">Click to calculate</div>"` string
+class=/"help/">Click to calculate</div>"` as CLJ data structures to be
-we previously passed to `append!` function
+passed to `append!` function

 ```clojure
 (html [:div#.help "Click to calculate"])